Doing Business with Bastrop CAD

 - Phone: Property owners can reach our office by calling us at 512-303-1930.
 A complete directory is available on our website under contacts.

 - Office Dropbox: Property owners can drop off documents at the secure dropbox at our office located at 212 Jackson Street, Bastrop, Texas.
 This dropbox is available during the business hours of 7:30 to 4:30, Monday through Friday.
 It is located at the front door of the building.
 We will have envelopes available for you to place all documents within and place the envelope in the dropbox.
 Please note the dropbox on the south side of the building is closed as the receptacle WILL NOT accept applications.

-The various deadlines we face are listed below.
 Operations at the appraisal district will continue as fully staffed, with no contact to the public.
-We believe we will be able to fulfill the requirements to meet these deadlines and do not foresee the deadlines changing.
 We will update our website as changes occur.

 • Homestead exemption application due date is April 30th.